 He begins to chop wood, taking out his emotions upon the logs with each blow.
 SHELLY's blood can still be seen on the blade of the axe.

 From her dungeon, CHERYL watches ASHLY chop wood in the window.
 The shadow of his axe rising then striking is seen over her white eyes.

 Exhausted, ASHLY puts down the axe.
 He looks off into the woods but there is no sign of SCOTT.
 He returns to the cabin.

 Burning the book with the necklace

-In the original intended ending, Ash burned the Book of the Dead using Linda’s silver magnifying glass necklace, which would concentrate the suns rays on to the book setting it on fire.
-The necklace style as seen in the film was specifically bought from a shop called Corey's Jewel Box, with this use in mind, but the idea was dropped even before the script was finalized in favour of using the necklace to 'hook' the book and throw it on to the fire, and the original necklace was just kept, although Bruce has made a point of saying how unsightly it looks on a number of occasions.
+In the original intended ending, Ash was proposed to burn the Book of the Dead using Linda’s silver magnifying glass necklace, which would concentrate the dawn sun's rays on to the book setting it on fire.
+The necklace style as seen in the film was specifically bought from a shop called Corey's Jewel Box, with this use in mind, but the idea was dropped even before the script was finalized in favour of using the necklace to have Ash 'hook' the book and throw it on to the fire, and the original necklace was just kept, although Bruce has made a point of saying how unsightly it looks on a number of occasions.
 The first necklace was lost during shooting and it had to be replaced, but the closest match available was in a gold colour so it had to be painted silver.
-The same necklace also appears in Evil Dead II
+A slightly different design, but similar necklace also appears in Evil Dead II